 Philanthropy has played a vital role at LEH since its inception in the early 18th century when the Honourable Anne Watson chose to use an ‘overplus' from the Will of Lady Eleanor Holles to set up a school to educate 50 poor girls in the east end of London.
 This early philanthropic gesture paved the way for other generous supporters throughout the school's history, and a culture of giving continues today.

-Thanks to the generosity of our school community, we have been able to support 58 students this year (with over 70% receiving full bursaries).
-An LEH bursary not only covers the fees of students throughout their time at LEH, it also covers associated costs.
+It is on this foundation that we have built a strong bursary programme and thanks to the generosity of our school community, we have been able to support 58 students this year (with over 70% receiving full bursaries).
+An LEH bursary not only covers the fees of students throughout their time at the school, it also covers associated costs.
 However, demand for bursaries is greater than ever and we have set ourselves the ambitious target of supporting 100 pupils by 2025, with a fundraising goal of £1m a year.

-If you would prefer to set up a standing order with your bank, please use the Lady Eleanor School bank account details below and add your names as a reference.
+If you would prefer to set up a standing order with your bank, please use the school bank account details below and add your name as a reference.

 Barclays Bank plc, Lady Eleanor Holles School